circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ![API structure]({{ site.baseurl }}/assets/img/docs/api-structure.png)

-## Http status codes and response handling
+## HTTP status codes and response handling

 When you make an API request to the server, an HTTP status code is returned along with the JSON body response.
 The CircleCI API v2 adheres to standard HTTP response codes, which include the following status code definitions: